jpminda/jpminda.github.io/README.md

 ## Current Projects
 ### R Challenge
-This is an ongoing list of short R execises that I'm working on with my graduade students for the summer.
-You can read the full R Notebook [here](jpminda.github.io/RChallenge_JPM.html), and the files are availble [here](https://github.com/jpminda/R_Examples).
+This is an ongoing list of short R exercises that I'm working on with my graduate students for the summer.
+You can read the full R Notebook [here](jpminda.github.io/RChallenge_JPM.html), and the files are available [here](https://github.com/jpminda/R_Examples).
 In progress...

 ### My Lab Manual
 Updated twice a year.
-Ascess [here](https://osf.io/8b6kj/)
+Access [here](https://osf.io/8b6kj/)